CSGuides/grad-job-guide/_exampleMaterials/contributionGuide.md

 your graduate career.
 In addition, the benefit of a particular activity varies depending on the career you are seeking.
 For example, if you are looking for a teaching-focused position, at a certain point, serving as instructor of record in a course may be more useful than any number of additional peer-reviewed publications.
-Conversely, if you are looking for an industrial research position, spending a summer on an internship or demonstrating that your research can be deployed may be much mroe useful than teaching a class.
+Conversely, if you are looking for an industrial research position, spending a summer on an internship or demonstrating that your research can be deployed may be much more useful than teaching a class.
 And so on.

 In addition, you are strongly encouraged to consider <i>selectivity</i> when evaluating your outcomes.
-Leaving aside the (important) conversation about whether rankings mean anything, whether rankgs are moral or useful, etc., it is currently the case that instuations that perceive themselves to be higher ranked (or to have a "big name" or a strong reputation) end up being more selective in terms of applicants&mdash;they will require more in each aspect before extending an offer.
+Leaving aside the (important) conversation about whether rankings mean anything, whether rankings are moral or useful, etc., it is currently the case that instuations that perceive themselves to be higher ranked (or to have a "big name" or a strong reputation) end up being more selective in terms of applicants&mdash;they will require more in each aspect before extending an offer.
 [Wes](/grad-job-guide/about#authors) notes that one way you can get a feeling for this, especially for academia, is to go to the websites of schools you are considering, find some of their recently-hired faculty, download their CVs (or go to DBLP), and then <i>only consider the resume items and publications they